Where does the Festival take place?

 Does Paprika pay for production costs?

-We provide the Festival venue and pay for a professional technician to hang lighting and support you through technical rehearsals, but we do not provide a budget for rehearsal space, set, costume, or prop expenses of individual productions.
+We provide the Festival venue and pay for a professional technician to hang lighting and support you through technical rehearsals.
+All box office and front of house support is provided by Paprika and we promote your work through printed Festival guides, our website and social media, a press release, newsletters, and targeted industry and community invitations.
+We also provide professional headshots to all participants and production photography.
+We do not provide a budget for rehearsal space, set, costume, or prop expenses of individual productions.

 Remember – many things can be borrowed or made for little to no cost, and most Paprika shows are performed with simple (and sometimes no) set/props to great effect.
 Good design doesn’t have to be expensive.